 How to Make Sourdough Discard Bagel Bites

-Combine the dry ingredients in the bowl of a stand mixer or large mixing bowl.
+- Step 1: Combine all the ingredients in the bowl of a stand mixer.
+Mix until a shaggy dough forms.

-Roll each piece into a rope about 12 inches long.
+- Step 4: Roll each piece into a rope about 12 inches long.

-Brush each piece with egg wash.
+- Step 8: Brush each bite with egg wash.

-Bake until golden brown.
+- Step 10: Bake until golden brown.
 Let cool slightly, then enjoy!

 Expert Baking Tips